Airbnb Trust Accounting for Property Managers using Xero

 Airbnb Trust Accounting: Xero Chart of Accounts Template

-Here we’ll explain the chart of accounts template provided by Bnbtally (by Tallylytics) in great detail.
+Here we’ll explain the chart of accounts template provided by Bnbtally in great detail.

 Account Codes